-This year, 13 applications were received under the DIP.
-As of July 31, 2022, three applications were approved by the selection committee.
-These projects represent a potential total utilization of 37.3 million litres of milk over three years.
+This dairy year, seven applications were received under the DIP.
+These projects represent a potential total utilization of 12 million litres of milk over three years.

-During the 2021-2022 dairy year, dairy processing companies across Canada used approximately 9.3 million litres of milk to manufacture innovative cheeses and beverages in the provinces of Ontario, Québec, and British Columbia.
+During the 2022-2023 dairy year, dairy processing companies participating in the DIP across Canada used 24 million litres of milk to manufacture innovative cheeses and beverages in the provinces of Ontario, Québec, Manitoba and British Columbia.